-Increasingly, the impact of climate change and the energy transition on financial statements is being recognised as a key audit matter by organisation auditors.
-In response to this, auditors have included climate change in their assessment of going concern and considered the viability of associated disclosures.
+Increasingly, the impact of climate change and the energy transition on financial statements organisation auditors.
+In response to this, auditors of going concern and considered the viability of associated disclosures.
 The procedures underpinning this assessment have been articulated in some assurance statements in the market.

-These procedures can include checking alignment of statements made in the Strategic Report with information in the financial statements, consideration of whether emissions reduction targets are incorporated within the organisation's operational planning and associated frameworks, checking that material climate change risks are incorporated within critical accounting estimates, and procedures over climate change-related legal claims.
+These procedures can include checking alignment of statements made in the Strategic reduction targets are incorporated within the organisation's operational planning and associated frameworks, checking that material climate change risks are incorporated within critical accounting estimates, and procedures